Surrogacy in Canada

 Also in the Guide:

 Surrogacy in Canada is legal but restricted, with the various provinces handling most of the bureaucracy.
-The law permits altruistic surrogacy only, which means surrogate mothers cannot be paid more than out-of-pocket expenses.
+The law permits altruistic surrogacy only, which means surrogates cannot be paid more than out-of-pocket expenses.
 Agencies are not legally permitted to professionally match surrogates with future parents for payment.
 Agencies are also not legally permitted to charge money for managing a surrogate’s cycle or pregnancy.
 In theory, the law in Canada makes every surrogacy journey an Independent journey.

 That said, several “consultancies” often carefully navigate the laws to provide agency-type services.
-They will introduce parents to qualified surrogate mothers and arrange the surrogacy contract privately with a Canadian lawyer.
+They will introduce parents to qualified surrogates and arrange the surrogacy contract privately with a Canadian lawyer.
 The same consultancies can manage the clinic services and help move the journey along.
 This practice is common.
 Although there have been cases of such consultancies being closed by Canadian authorities for straying too far beyond the legal limits.

 What’s the Cost of Surrogacy in Canada?